COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint3Meeting2Minutes.md

 * Worked on updating api calls and refactored notification calls for ForegroundService.
 ### Problems
 * APIs out of date relative to android version for local code.
 Updated, but still having issues with API keys.
-* Still trying to get to help Brian fix ResultsDirection returning no routs.
+* Still trying to get to help Brian fix DirectionResults returning no routes.
 ### What I will do next
 * Debug API key issues
-* Help with debugging ResultsDirection and navigation issues.
+* Help with debugging DirectionResults and Navigation issues.